tracerip/archive.trace.rip/breaches/RestoreCord.md

 ## Description

-On December 22nd, the Discord raid recovery bot <a href="https://redirect.trace.rip/?url=https://archive.is/DhUUT" target="_blank" rel="noopener noreferrer">RestoreCord suffered a major data breach</a> that exposed around 800k customer records.
+On December 22nd, the Discord raid recovery bot <a href="https://redirect.trace.rip/?url=https://archive.is/DhUUT" target="_blank" rel="noopener">RestoreCord suffered a major data breach</a> that exposed around 800k customer records.
 The data was sold and traded on a site known as inf0sec by one of the owners.

 ## Breached data